 We were recently asked an interesting question:

-I am looking at few strong competing product ideas for our next product.
+I am looking at a few strong competing product ideas for our next product.
 The factors I am already looking into are:

 1. Expected short term and long term business potential

 2. Competitor products, their market and platform valuations

 4. Key applications where this platform can be applicable

 The IP is probably not defendable but I will anyway check with my lawyers.

 I am having a hard time evaluating the proper business potential of an idea in Web 2.0 space.